Oysters Are Alive!

 OUR SHELLFISH ARE HAND SORTED AND COME TO YOU LIVE

-We’ve trained them to clamp down tight through our tumbling and drying process.
-We’ve scrubbed and sorted them, before gently placing them in your box.
-But some oysters, like some people, just don’t like traveling that much, and it is possible that an oyster refuses to go on living if it can’t stay in Jakolof Bay.
-If you’ve ever visited, you’d understand why.
-Toss any that you are not happy with, we pack 13 to the dozen just in case.
+We've trained them to clamp down tight through our tumbling and drying process, scrubbed and sorted them, and gently packed them for the journey.
+But some oysters, like some people, just don't like traveling much — it's possible one refuses to go on living if it can't stay in Jakolof Bay.
+If you've ever visited, you'd understand why.
+We pack 13 to the dozen just in case.

 Oyster Care

-Store oysters cupped side down (flat side on top) and cover with a damp cloth to retain their “liquor” (moisture).
+• Store cup side down (flat side up) and cover with a damp cloth to retain their liquor.